turbonomic/tbutil/docs/K8S/ACTIONSCRIPTS.md

 If your script needs Alpine linux packages that are not installed in the supplied pod, then you can create your own container using ours as the "FROM" base in the Dockerfile, and add the packages you need to that.

+If you use our pod as the FROM base of your own, then you may choose to place your action scripts in /usr/local/actionsScripts so that they are part of the pod static content.

 ## Registering the script server

 Turbonomic needs to discover the pod and the scripts it contains, but first you should configure the Turbonomic credentials for the pod.

 1. Log in to the pod using the command `kubectl exec -ti deploy/tbutil-actionscripts -- /bin/bash`
+2. If you have not already provided a `tbutil` unlock key, then do so now.
-2. Configure credentials using the command `tbutil save credentials`.
+3. Configure credentials using the command `tbutil save credentials`.
     - **IP address or hostname**: For an OVA deployment, the answer is almost certainly "`nginx`" (this is the default).
     - **API/UI User name**: Give the name of a user with admin rights.
 The default of `administrator` is usually good.
     - **password**: Give the administrator user's password
-3. Ensure that the action scripts you want to register are correctly formatted, as described above.
+4. Ensure that the action scripts you want to register are correctly formatted, as described above.
-4. Register the script server by running the command: `add-actionscript-target`
+5. Register the script server by running the command: `add-actionscript-target`

 Note that it can take 10 or so minutes for the scripts you have defined to be visible to the Turbonomic policy editor UI.